 How to add extra tassels to sari pallus

 1. Finish the hem of the sari as usual with a rolled hem or a picot edge or a zig zag stitch.

 2. Cut out ten strands of thread ( machine embroidery thread is best) of about 6 inches ( or more if you want longer tassels or layers of tassels).
 More strands will result in a thicker tassel.
 Fold them in half.

 3. Make a series of small holes in the hem at regular intervals.
 Draw the folded thread through one such hole half-way through. (not fully)

 4. Insert the other end ( loose thread end) through this loop so that a knot is formed

 5. Tie the neck of the tassel with a piece of thread, to secure it.
 Cut off the tails of this thread.

 6. You can now trim the tassel threads now or continue tying the tassels.

-The long length of tassels can be tied again for layers of tassels.
-The first tassel is parted into half.
-One part is tied together with a part of nearby tassel.
-Basically you Part the tassel threads into sections and tie them to each other.
-Use beads stringed onto the tassel threads for a very beautiful and ornate look to your sari.
+The long length of the tassels can be tied again for layers of tassels.
+The first tassel is parted in half.
+One part is tied together with a part of a nearby tassel.
+You part the tassel threads into sections and tie them to each other.
+Use beads strung onto the tassel threads for a beautiful and ornate look to your sari.

-7. Trim the loose threads evenly after all the ties has been done.
+7. Trim the loose threads evenly after all the ties have been done.